 In 2004, Vadim assembled his own group VIA Romen, which has performed at venues such as the New York Gypsy Festival (Roxy Club, NYC), The Festival of International Cultural Exchange (Portland, Maine), and at clubs such as the Avalon and the Middle East (Boston), Club Pearl (Miami), Signet Club at Harvard University, Royalty Theatre (Clearwater, FL), Regent Theatre (Boston), Romani Yag Gypsy Festival (Montreal, Canada), World Theatre and Music Festival (Colorado Springs, CO) among others.
 Music by VIA Romen was featured at the Sydney Theatre (Australia) for the production of The Cherry Orchard by A. Chekhov.

 In August 2007, Mr. Kolpakov was exclusively invited to perform at the English residency of the famous popular singer Madonna and her husband, the movie director Guy Ritchie.
 He performed as a part of the celebrated Kolpakov Trio with Eugene Hutz on Madonna's birthday.

-Vadim's musical repertoire includes Russian- and Gypsy-style compositions by Alexander Kolpakov, music by Sergey Orekhov, 19th-century Russian 7-string guitar repertoire and his own compositions and improvisations on Gypsy, Russian, classical, rap and world music.
-He works exclusively in the oral tradition and has been teaching traditional Roma guitar, dance and vocal repertoire two semesters in 2006 and in 2007 as an Artist-In-Residence at the University of North Carolina at Charlotte.
+Vadim's musical repertoire includes Gypsy-style compositions, European, American and Latin American music, from 19th-century guitar repertoire to current songs, and his own compositions and improvisations on Gypsy, classical, jazz, pop and world music.
+He works exclusively in the oral tradition and has been teaching Gypsy guitar, dance and vocal repertoire two semesters in 2006 and in 2007 as an Artist-In-Residence at the University of North Carolina at Charlotte.